Sabbathday Lake Shaker Village: Covenant

-In 1957, after "months of prayer," Eldresses Gertrude, Emma, and Ida, the leaders of the United Society of Believers and members of Canterbury Shaker Village, voted to close the Shaker Covenant, the document which all new members need to sign to become members of the Shakers.
+In 1957, after "months of prayer", Eldresses Gertrude, Emma, and Ida, the leaders of the United Society of Believers and members of another Shaker settlement, Canterbury Shaker Village, voted to close their Shaker Covenant, the document which they claimed that new members need to sign to become members.
 In 1988, speaking about the three men and women in their 20s and 30s who had joined the Shakers and were living in the Sabbathday Lake Shaker Village, Eldress Bertha Lindsay said, "To become a Shaker you have to sign a legal document taking the necessary vows and that document, the official covenant, is locked up in our safe.
 Membership is closed forever."

-However, a covenant is a contract with reciprocal obligations.
-Once executed between a number of parties, a covenant cannot be dissolved unless all parties agree—and the eldresses did not have the agreement of all remaining covenanted members.
+The Sabbathday Lake Shaker Village is a separate Shaker settlement in its own right and continues to seek new persons to become member Shakers.

 The Sabbathday Lake Shakers reopened their worship services to the public in 1963.

 In the twenty-first century

 Membership to the community is still open, and occasionally "novices" explore joining the society.

-As of 2006, the Sabbathday Lake Shaker Village has 14 working buildings, including the Central Dwelling House, which includes a music room, chapel, kitchen and large dining room.
+As of 2006, the Sabbathday Lake Shaker Village has 14 working buildings, including the Central Dwelling House, which includes a music room, chapel, kitchen, and large dining room.
 The community still holds regular Public Meetings (worship services) on Sundays in the 1794 meetinghouse.

 Another building with historical significance is the Shaker Library, which houses a rich collection of Shaker records for historical research.

-Other historic buildings include the Cart and Carriage Shed, Ox Barn, The Girl's Shop, Herb House, Brooder House, Wood House, a garage built in 1910 for the group's first car, stable, Summer House and the Laundry building.
+Other historic buildings include the Cart and Carriage Shed, Ox Barn, The Girl's Shop, Herb House, Brooder House, Wood House, a garage built in 1910 for the group's first car, stable, Summer House, and the Laundry building.
 The village, which attracts up to 10,000 visitors a year, has been open to the public since 1931, when the Shaker Museum and Library was established.